-For help with an eating disorder, self harm, or problems with your peers, you can contact the Junior Deans, College Nurse or Chaplain for support and advice.
+For help with an eating disorder, self harm, or problems with your peers, you can contact the Junior Deans, Welfare Officer & College Nurse or Chaplain for support and advice.
 However, if you would prefer to talk to someone outside of the College, students can access the Oxford University Counselling Service.

 The College Nurse can be seen about perpetual colds, minor injuries and ailments, mental health and referrals to doctors and dentists.
 The Nurse can also provide assistance with repeat prescriptions and for students dealing with anxiety.
 For other health problems, you can contact the college doctors.